Hidden underground for hundreds of years, depictions of sex, love, and erotica in Andean pre-Columbian art are now proudly displayed in the Erotic...

 Bruno Guerra 19 February 2022

 Egon Schiele’s nudes can challenge us and our preconceptions of the artistic tradition of the “nude”.
-He didn’t paint or draw idealised goddesses.
+He didn’t paint or draw idealized goddesses.
 He preferred to present female and male genitalia in full light.
 Many of the female nudes reference pornographic images and include props such as stockings typically associated with prostitution.
-Schiele often used prostitutes as models but he also made nudes of his sister, lovers and wife.
+Schiele often used prostitutes as models but he also made nudes of his sister, lovers, and wife.
 You can’t escape the palpable eroticism of his work, often truly explicit.

-Schiele lead a bohemian life in the early 20th century Viennese cafe culture inhabited by radical intellectuals who asked questions about sex, desire, death and the true nature of humanity.
+Schiele lead a bohemian life in the early 20th century Viennese cafe culture inhabited by radical intellectuals who asked questions about sex, desire, death, and the true nature of humanity.
 Sigmund Freud’s The Interpretation of Dreams had been recently published.
-Against this background Schiele looks to reveal the hypocrisy of the bourgeoisie and the reality of the human condition.
+Against this background, Schiele looks to reveal the hypocrisy of the bourgeoisie and the reality of the human condition.
 The artist produced some of the most radical depictions of the human figure created in modern times – so radical that in 1912 he was imprisoned for two months for exhibiting his ‘offensive’ nudes.

-Below you will find the gallery of some of hundreds of nudes he created in his short life.
+Below you will find the gallery of some of the hundreds of nudes he created in his short life.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!